ARN-Inside/ARN-DL/README.md

 <summary><strong>🛠️ Advanced & Manual Installation</strong></summary>

 ### Manual Shortcut Creation (Alternative Method)

-This method is for advanced users who prefer not to use the `Setup.exe` utility.
-It demonstrates that ARN-DL is a self-sufficient PowerShell script.
+This section is for advanced users or for those who encounter issues with the standard `Setup.exe` installer.

 -   **Important Trade-off**: Using this manual method will cause Windows to show a **UAC (administrator approval) pop-up** *every time you launch the script*.
-The `Setup.exe` method avoids this for a much smoother user experience.
+The standard installation method avoids this.

 1.  **Navigate to the Script Folder**: Open the main application folder and go into the `Data_Inside` directory.
 2.  **Create a Shortcut to Desktop**: